Interview about the Spoils of War and Mormos with composer Jim Cuomo.

 After studying with Adler in Texas I moved to Illinois to pursue my composition work.
 Each of those composers brought a different sensibility to composition and to teaching it.
 Many of the “lessons” were of the sort, over coffee.
 “Are you composing?”
 “Yes” “Good.
 Keep it up.”
 Because of the wonderful reputation as precursors to using computers to compose (Illiac) this school pulled me into programming.
 I’m still using skills I learned there.

-How did you guys came together to start the band and was there any original concept behind it?
-Why the name “The Spoils of War”?
+How did you decide to use the name “The Spoils of War”?

 The name is from a musical instrument invented by Harry Partch using spent artillery shells.